rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 # Summary
 [summary]: #summary

 This proposal adds scoped `impl Trait for Type` items into the core language, as coherent but orphan-rule-free alternative to implementing traits globally.
-It also extends the syntax of `use`-declarations to allow importing these scoped implementations into other scopes (including other crates), and differentiates type identity of most generics by which scoped trait implementations are available to each specified generic type parameter.
+It also extends the syntax of `use`-declarations to allow importing these scoped implementations into other item scopes (including other crates), and differentiates type identity of most generics by which scoped trait implementations are available to each discretised generic type parameter (also adding syntax to specify differences to these captured *implementation environments* directly on generic type arguments).

 This (along with some details specified below) enables any crate to